simpler-env/SimplerEnv/README.md

 8. Test your environments using our interactive script `ManiSkill2_real2sim/mani_skill2/examples/demo_manual_control_custom_envs.py`.
 See the script for more details.
 In the script, you can manually control the robot and interact with the objects in the environment.
 You can also invoke the SAPIEN viewer to examine objects and robots.
 Additionally, for the visual-matching evaluation setup, you can test it to see if the real-world observation image is correctly overlaid onto the simulation observation (e.g., do the table edges align between sim and real).
 You can then iteratively tune the camera extrinsics and the robot poses to achieve better real-to-sim visual matching.
    - You can set different `env_reset_options` to test different environment configurations.

 9. Now we can turn our focus to the policy inference scripts in `./real2sim/`.
-The main inference script is `real2sim/main_inference.py`, which you can take a look as a reference.
+The main inference script is `real2sim/main_inference.py` and `real2sim/evaluation/`, which you can take a look as a reference.
 Based on your newly-created environments, update the utilities in `real2sim/utils/env/env_builder.py` and `real2sim/utils/env/observation_utils.py`.

-10. If your policy is already implemented in our repo (i.e., RT-* and Octo), you can now perform policy evaluations in simulation!
-This is done through the policy inference scripts in `scripts/`.
-You can use the existing scripts as a reference to write new scripts.
-After running sim eval, modify the scripts in `tools/calc_metrics.py` to calculate the metrics in your newly-created environments, such as normalized rank loss, pearson correlation, and Kruskal-Wallis test.
+10. If your policy is already implemented in our repo (i.e., RT-* and Octo), you can now perform policy evaluations in simulation.
+If not yet, please follow [here](implementing-new-policy-inference) to implement new policies.
+Policy evaluation is done through the policy inference scripts in `scripts/`.
+You can use the existing scripts as a reference to write new scripts for new environments.
+After running sim eval, modify the scripts in `tools/calc_metrics.py` to calculate the metrics in your new environments.

-### Adding New Policies

-11. Implement new policy inference scripts in `real2sim/{your_new_policy}`, following the examples for RT-1 and Octo policies.

-12. Modify `real2sim/main_inference.py`, along with the utilities in `real2sim/utils/env/env_builder.py` and `real2sim/utils/env/observation_utils.py` to support your new policies.

-13. Add policy inference scripts in `scripts/` to perform real-to-sim evaluation.
-Then, modify the scripts in `tools/calc_metrics.py` to calculate the metrics for your new policies.

-### Debugging Scripts and Other Tools
+## Debugging Scripts and Other Tools

 To visualize robots and objects, see `tools/robot_object_visualization`.